bvibber/ogv.js/README.md

 * multithreaded VP8, VP9: in development (experimental; add back to Makefile; set `options.threading` to `true`; requires `SharedArrayBuffer`)
 * controls: no (currently provided by demo or other UI harness)

-Ogg files are fairly well supported, but WebM is still experimental and is disabled by default.
+Ogg and WebM files are fairly well supported.

 ## Goals